superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 )
 ```

 We use the same embedding model that we previously used for embedding our document chunks.
-We set  `top_n` to 10, which means we will keep the top 10 documents after reranking.
-Keep in mind that the retrieved chunks have to fit into the context limits of your large language model (LLM).
+Setting `top_n` to 10 keeps the top 10 documents after reranking.
+Keep in mind that the retrieved chunks have to fit into the context (token) limits of your large language model (LLM).
+We need to choose a `top_n` number that keeps the combined chunks length within the LLM's context window limits, so that the LLM can process them in a single pass.

 ## Generation

-The generation phase is where the prepared context will be integrated into a prompt to produce the final output.
-This is achieved by using a LLM to generate answers based on the context provided by the previous components of the pipeline.
+In the generation phase, we integrate the prepared context into a prompt to produce the final output.
+To do this, we use an LLM to generate answers based on the context provided by the previous components of the pipeline.
 To prepare for generation, we set up a prompt template to format the input so that it's optimized for the LLM to understand and respond to.

 ```python
 from llama_index.core import PromptTemplate